PyroIsDumb/dotfiles/README.md

 ## Screensharing and recording

-More information you can find here: https://gist.github.com/PowerBall253/2dea6ddf6974ba4e5d26c3139ffb7580
+You can find more information about screencasting on this github page: https://gist.github.com/PowerBall253/2dea6ddf6974ba4e5d26c3139ffb7580

 Please note that every Arch Linux system is different and I cannot guarantee that everything works fine on your system.